asialasr/excel-diff/README.md

 I haven't gotten a chance to work on this in a while, but hope to get back to it soon to clean it up and test it better.

 ## Libraries
-This project uses the Python libraries xlsxwriter and xlrd (can be installed via pip), but I think that's it.
+This project uses the Python libraries xlsxwriter, difflib, and xlrd (can be installed via pip), but I think that's it.
 I'll go through and double-check that all libraries are listed.

 // TODO(asialasr): double-check libraries